ecomore2/census/README.md

 Preambule
 ---------

 The census data are 2 .sav files in the `raw_data/census` folder of the DropBox Ecomore2 folder: `PHC2015_Household_Record.sav` and `PHC2015_Person_Record_Province1.sav`.
 The first one contains data by household whereas the second one contains data per person.
-Here we summarise both data set per village and the output is put on the `cleaned_data/census` folder of the DropBox Ecomore2 folder: `hh_by_village.csv` and `prs_by_village.csv` respectively.
+Here we summarise both data set per village and the output is written in the `census/csv` file of the `cleaned_data/census` folder of the DropBox Ecomore2 folder.

 Packages
 --------